FrancisCrickInstitute/TRACERx-PHLEX/docs/source/spatialPHLEX.rst

 - `cell_objects.csv`
     - A plaintext, delimited file containing single cell-level coordinate data for a set of images, plus their phenotypic identities.
 - `metadata.csv`
-    - A plaintext, delimited file containing metadata information about the images in `cell_objects.csv`.
-To run the pipeline this file must contain, for each image, an image identifier (`'imagename'`), and the width and height in pixels for every image as columns with the header `'image_width'` and `'image_height'`.
+    - Optional.
+A plaintext, delimited file containing metadata information about the images in `cell_objects.csv`.
+To run the pipeline this file must contain, for each image, an image identifier (e.g. `'imagename'` specified with the flag `--image_id_col`), and the width and height in pixels for every image as columns with the header `'image_width'` and `'image_height'`.
+If this file is not provided, the pipeline will attempt to infer approximate image dimensions from the maximum x,y cell coordinates for each image from the `cell_objects.csv` file.

 .. |spatial_phlex_input| figure:: _files/images/spatial_phlex_input.png
         :width: 300